 You must be issued and maintain a restricted driver’s licence for your entire Ignition Interlock Program term, otherwise the Registrar may extend your term or revoke your Ignition Interlock Program participation.

 Your Ignition Interlock Program term length will begin once you have installed the ignition interlock device and obtained a restricted driver’s licence.

 Step 7.
 Get the device removed

-Schedule an appointment with Smart Start to have the ignition interlock device removed on or after the last day of your Ignition Interlock Program term.
+Schedule an appointment with Smart Start to remove the ignition interlock device on or after the last day of your Ignition Interlock Program term.

-Once the ignition interlock device is removed, Smart Start will send your last report readings to Driver Fitness and Monitoring for review and assessment.
-The reports will be assessed to determine if you have successfully met the Ignition Interlock Program requirements.
+Once the interlock device is removed, Smart Start will send your last report readings to Driver Fitness and Monitoring.

-If you have met all of the requirements, the Ignition Interlock Program reinstatement condition will be removed.
-You will need to make arrangements to get to an Alberta registry agent to obtain your unrestricted driver’s licence.
+You will need to arrange with an Alberta registry agent to get your unrestricted driver’s licence.

 Was this page helpful?

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.